- Not every data point is a KPI. Focus on critical startup metrics that will really help you evaluate your business

 Revenue, cost of goods sold and profit margins.
 During your company’s earliest days, you may not have built your product, much less know what customers might be willing to pay for it or how many units you’ll be able to sell.
 But it’s never too early to start thinking about these basic KPIs to understand whether your business will be viable.
 Estimating revenue — the price of what you sell multiplied by the number of units you expect to sell over a certain period — and the fixed and variable costs of generating that revenue is the starting point toward figuring out your expected profit margin.
 It will also help you approximate your burn rate — or cash flow, if you are actually able to bring in more than you spend.

 Unit economics.
 Knowing the price and cost of what you sell, however, will only get you so far.
 To understand whether you have a shot at building a sustainable business, a key will be your unit economics.
-Whether you sell hardware or software subscriptions, this term refers to the profit you earn on each unit sold.
+Whether you sell smartphones or monthly software subscriptions, this term refers to the profit you earn on each unit sold.

 Figuring this out is always complex, but can generally be boiled down to a simple formula consisting of three critical KPIs.
-One is the lifetime value of a customer (LTV) or the amount the average customer will spend with you over time.
+One is the lifetime value of a customer (LTV), or the amount the average customer will spend with you over time.
 To determine LTV, you must divide the average spend of a customer over some time (month, quarter or year) by your churn rate, or how frequently customers stop buying from you.
 Next, dividing the LTV by the customer acquisition cost (CAC) — the amount you spend on marketing, promotions and incentives to win a new customer — provides you unit economics and a basic outlook on profitability.

 There is no single answer for what values these KPIs should have to prove your business is viable.
 But a rule of thumb is that if your LTV divided by your CAC is less than three, the business may not be worth pursuing because it may take too long for the company to become cash flow positive.
 Also, investors get nervous if the payback period, or the time it takes to recoup the CAC, is more than 12 months.